gemu2015/Sonoff-Tasmota/tasmota/Modules/readme.md

 shows a memory dump of module Nr x

-currently after a reboot all modules persist but are not initialized yet. in fulture versions all persistent modules will be initialized on reboot
+currently after a reboot all modules persist but are not initialized yet. in future versions all persistent modules will be initialized on reboot